github/branch-deploy/docs/examples.md

 ## Multiple Jobs with GitHub Pages and Hugo

-A detailed example using multiple jobs, custom deployment status creation, non-sticky lock removal, and comments
+A detailed example using multiple jobs, custom deployment status creation, non-sticky lock removal, and comments.
+This example showcases building a static site with [hugo](https://gohugo.io/) and deploying it to [GitHub Pages](https://pages.github.com/).

 > This live example can be found [here](https://github.com/GrantBirki/blog/blob/25a51aff28c066e378844992c20afc6c58131e26/.github/workflows/branch-deploy.yml)